hunt-genes/PPU-GenEpi/Day5/README.md

 Look in GLGC.hg38.unmapped. ****Were there some markers that did not get converted from hg19 to hg38?
 Why do you think that is?****

-Create the a hg38 summary statisticsfile with compatible header for METAL:
+Create the a hg38 summary statistics file with compatible header for METAL:
 ```
 join -1 4 -2 2 <(sort -k 4 GLGC.h38.bed) <(sort -k 2 GLGC-LDL-preMeta.txt) | awk -v OFS='\t' '{$5=toupper($5);$9=toupper($9)}1' | awk '{print $0"\t"substr($2, 4)"\t"$2":"$4":"$9":"$5}'  | sed  '1i\CHRPOS\tchr\tstart\tPOS38\tAllele2\tCHRPOS37\trsid\ta2\tAllele1\tBETA\tSE\tN\tp.value\tAF_Allele2\tCHR\tSNPID' > GLGC-LDL-hg38-preMeta.txt
 ```